Assistant Professor of Technology, Innovation and Learning |

 I also gained a diverse range of professional experiences, as I have worked and consulted with numerous for-profit and non-profit organizations including NBCUniversal Inc., the United Nations (UN), and the NYC Department of Education (NYC DoE).
 These experiences involved structuring effective cross-functional work for digital innovation, developing learning and training programs, and utilizing new digital technologies for enhancing workplace engagement.

 I have taught at the undergraduate and graduate levels, both online and in-person.
-Past courses offered include Human Information Behavior, Social Informatics, and Teaching and Learning Doctoral Seminar.
+Past and current courses include the areas of Human Computer Interaction, UI/UX, Social Informatics, and Learning Sciences.

 Personally, I find joy in capturing the memories of everyday moments and my travel experiences, all through the art of film photography.